syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 ray.init("ray://<ip-or-hostname-of-ray-cluster-head>:10001")
 ```

+Please change `<ip-or-hostname-of-ray-cluster-head>` into the IP or Hostname of the Ray Head instance.
 This will connect to the Ray cluster and will return something like this:

 ```[sh]
 ClientContext(dashboard_url='10.244.1.21:8265', python_version='3.9.5', ray_version='1.12.1', ray_commit='4863e33856b54ccf8add5cbe75e41558850a1b75', protocol_version='2022-03-16', _num_clients=1, _context_to_restore=<ray.util.client._ClientContext object at 0x7f6c24257b50>)